apache/tvm/docs/langref/relay_expr.rst

     def @plus(%x, %y) where Broadcast { add(%x, %y) }

-In the above definition, the types of `%x` and `%y` and the return type are subject to the `Broadcast` relation, meaning all three must be tensors and their shapes follow the elementwise broadcast relation.
+In the above definition, the types of :code:`%x` and :code:`%y` and the return type are subject to the :code:`Broadcast` relation, meaning all three must be tensors and their shapes follow the elementwise broadcast relation.
 As with operators, the definitions of relations are not transparent to Relay and they are instead implemented externally in either C++ or Python.

-As in the case of `Broadcast`, relations are used to express complicated constraints on types (especially tensor shapes).
+As in the case of :code:`Broadcast`, relations are used to express complicated constraints on types (especially tensor shapes).
 All function relations must hold at all call sites;
 type checking is thus treated as a constraint-solving problem.